cadazab/MachineSetUp_and_Wiki/DeveloperExperience.md

+# My Ideal Development Environment

+I was asked to describe what it would be like for me, the perfect or ideal environment to do the noble activity of programming, so here's my description.
+It is my personal opinion, so please take it with a grain of salt.

 ## 1. The Terminal
 You definitely might have a nice, friendly and customizable terminal which contains UNIX/LINUX commands.
 Why is this so important?
 As a developer you will spend a lot of time doing the following